fpvandoorn/LeanInRome/LeanInRome/S4_Sets_and_Functions/tutorial_SetsAndFunctions.md

 Sets are **primitive** objects when doing classical, old-school, pen-and-paper mathematics: there is no *definition* of what a set is, there are only *rules* about how these objects work, governing their behaviour under unions, intersections, etc. For Lean, sets are **no longer primitive objects**, but the same rules hold.

-In the same vein, for Lean functions are **primitive** objects: there is no *definition* of what a function (between two "types") is, there are only *rules* about how these fundamental objects behave.
+In the same vein, for Lean functions are **primitive** objects: there is no *definition* of what a function (between two "types") is, there are only **rules** about how these fundamental objects behave.

 Concretely, that's all you need: one rarely (never?) uses that in set-theoretic language a function between $S$ and $T$ is really a subset of $S\times T$ satisfying some property.

 +++ At the end of the day, everything is the same.
-But in the morning, things seem different, and it takes a while to get used to them.
+But at 10:00 AM in the morning, things seem different, and it takes a while to get used to them.
 +++

 ## Sets